 What typically happens is that you will receive a notice from your DMV or other insurance authority that your insurance has been cancelled and you have a certain amount of time to provide proof of insurance.

-If you live in a state that allows you to cancel your insurance while it is being stored, then you will also be informed that you must turn in your license plates while your vehicle is being stored or else start a new insurance policy.
+If you live in a state that allows you to cancel your insurance while it is being stored, then you will also be informed that you must turn in your license plates while your vehicle is being stored, or else start a new insurance policy.

 Once you store your vehicle, by turning in your plates you are “unregistering” it until the time comes that you want to drive it again.

-You need to be aware that if you take this option, then your vehicle is uninsured.
+You need to be aware that if you take this option, your vehicle is uninsured.
 Homeowners insurance will cover the cost of your property inside of your vehicle if it is stolen, but it won’t cover the loss of your vehicle itself.

-Car Insurance Costs and Storage Costs Can Add Up
+Car Insurance Costs and Storage Costs

 Storing a vehicle securely isn’t cheap.
 Add to that the cost of insurance and the amount may simply be too much.